Choder69864501/Google-cli/readMe.md

 ## Install

-Download it and run it with python 3
+Download and run it with python 3
 Packages needed : requests ,lxml ,webbrowser